-I went to Google out of curiosity and searched “movies starring women.”
+Out of curiosity, I went to Google and searched for “movies starring women.”
 These are some of the titles I saw: Wonder Woman, Hunger Games, Atomic Blonde, Mad Mac: Fury Road, Charlie's Angels, and Kill Bill.
-As much as I like most of these films (Katniss is my spirit animal), they are not representative of most women.
-Most of these women are just females exhibiting masculine qualities of brute strength.
-There are so few films that truly embrace being a woman, however, Little Women is one of those rare gems that celebrates womanhood for what it is.
+As much as I like most of these films (Katniss is my spirit animal), they're not representative of most women.
+Most of these women are just females exhibiting the masculine quality of brute strength.
+There are so few films that truly embrace being a woman; however, Little Women is one of those rare gems that celebrates womanhood for what it is.

 While each March sister desires to make her own way in the world, none of them ever forget how important family and home are.
 The March girls bring joy wherever they go.
 They bring noise – the good kind: laughing, giggling, and words of thanks and welcome.
 They know how to make a house a home, even when it’s not their house!
 Laurie, Mr. Lawrence, and Mr. Brooks gather around the sisters like a hearth fire, soaking in the warmth they provide.
 The contrast between the big empty mansion next door and the crowded yet cozy house is not only visual, but metaphorical.
 For the March sisters, home is wherever you make it.